Alfresco/acs-packaging/docs/creating-a-t-engine.md

 This page will describe how to develop, configure and run custom transformers running within a T-Engine.

-We will use code from an example [alfresco-helloworld-transformer](https://github.com/Alfresco/alfresco-helloworld-transformer) project in GitHub.
-This T-Engine contains a single transformer but there may be many in a single T-Engine.
-The transformer takes a source text file containing a name and produces an HTML file with the message:
+We will use code from an example [alfresco-helloworld-transformer](https://github.com/Alfresco/alfresco-helloworld-transformer/tree/master/alfresco-helloworld-transformer-engine) project in GitHub.
+This T-Engine contains a single transformer but there may be many in a single T-Engine, see [alfresco-docker-transform-misc](https://github.com/Alfresco/alfresco-transform-core/tree/master/alfresco-docker-transform-misc).
-Hello &lt;name>.
+The transformer takes a source textfile containing a name and produces an HTML file with the message: Hello &lt;name>.
 To show how to use Renditions it also takes a transform option that specifies which language to use.

 It is assumed that the reader has some familiarity with the following
 technologies: